jerdog/auth0-blog/_posts/2018-09-06-developing-a-real-time-collaborative-editor-with-nodejs-and-express.markdown

 npm install body-parser dotenv express express-session passport passport-auth0 pug textsync-server-node
 ```

-The following is a run down of what some of the packages will help you achieve:
+The following is a rundown of what some of the packages will help you achieve:

 1. You will use the `passport` and `passport-auth0` packages to implement user authentication with Auth0.
 2. You will use `textsync-server-node` to handle the Pusher TextSync authorization.